Table of Contents

 The Basics of Keto

-The Keto Diet, short for the ketogenic diet, is a low-carb,
+The Keto Diet, short for the ketogenic diet, is a low-carb, high-fat dietary

-below 20-50 grams per day, and increasing your fat intake significantly.
+grams per day, and increasing your fat intake significantly.

 How It Works

-The primary mechanism behind the Keto Diet is the production
+The primary mechanism behind the Keto Diet is the production of ketones in

-Keto Diet effective for weight loss and other health benefits.
+Diet effective for weight loss and other health benefits.

 What is the Atkins Diet?